maarutan/yamoon/README.md

 ## Installation

-> Yamoon requires [Yazi](https://github.com/sxyazi/yazi) to be installed on your system.
+> ( Yamoon its just build yazi plugs ) requires [Yazi](https://github.com/sxyazi/yazi) to be installed on your system.

 ### 1. Clone the repository